mads-hartmann/dotfiles/README.md

     .
     ├── bin
     │   └── Executable scripts go into this directory.
 Various small │       scripts that I've found over the years.
+Some of them I've │       written myself
     ├── home
     │   └── Everything in this folder is prefixed with . and symlinked │       to $HOME